 2 Thermal analyses are used to investigate stability of materials, processes and design.
 Strict acceptance criteria can be unavailable in which case the test is evaluated against the heritage and datasheets or used for failure investigation.

+For HDI technology, an AAD-coupon shall be present.

+The AAD-coupon copies the footprint of the AAD from the PCB.
+Its dimensions can be limited to implement it side by side with other coupons to ensure no extra space on the panel is lost.
+This is indicated as set 9 in Table 8-2.

-Table 8-2Evaluation of coupons
+Evaluation of coupons

 ECSS-Q-ST-70-60_1390245